imarc/handbook/frontend.markdown

 Modernizr detects what the browser's rendering engine supports, and allows you to customize the look of the website depending on what is and isn't allowed.

+HTML5shim/shiv has been incorporated into Modernizr, so you should not use both.

 ## Validation